 Dedicated Company dancers are offered teaching positions at KDT School after completing their teacher’s training and apprenticeship.
 As the Director and Master Teacher, Rita Mustaphi oversees all teaching staff of Katha Dance Theatre.
-Rita also periodically invites Kathak master, Pandit Birju Maharaj and his company of dancers and musicians to visit from India, and organizes for long-term workshops within for the local community.
+Rita also periodically invites Kathak maestro Pandit Birju Maharaj and his company to travel from India to conduct master classes and workshops for the KDT community.

 Rita Mustaphi, Director

 As Founder and Artistic Director of Katha Dance Theatre, Rita Mustaphi has choreographed more than 50 evening-length works that have been performed locally, nationally and internationally.
 Her notable performances include a show at New York’s Carnegie Hall and several International Kathak Dance Festivals in New Delhi.
 Mustaphi is a roster artist for COMPAS, Community Programs in the Arts as well as a teaching artist for the Cowles Center for Dance & the Performing Arts.
 She has taught advanced KDT classes since she founded the school in 1987.

 Mukta Sathe learned Kathak from her guru, Sanjeevani Kulkarni, in Nasik, India.
 She won the national “Swar Sadhana” competition while touring throughout the country.
 As a company member, her performance credits with KDT include annual fall concerts since 2005.
 She has studied with Rita for over fifteen years, attended the International Kathak Festival in Chicago (2004) and participated in workshops conducted by Kathak Maestro Pandit Birju Maharaji, Kumudini Lakhia and Saswati Sen. Mukta teaches Kathak classes for youth and adults.
 (Mukta is currently on leave)